fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 One of the most promising replacements for Heroku is [Fly.io](https://fly.io/) which has a free plan, so we have selected Fly.io as the second "official" hosting platform of this course.
 You are of course allowed to use another service if you wish.

-There are also some other free options for Heroku replacements besides Fly.io, eg. [Render](https://render.com/) and [Replit.com](https://replit.com) that work well for the purposes of this course.
+There are also some other free options for Heroku replacements besides Fly.io, eg. [Render](https://render.com/) and [Replit.com](https://replit.com) and also [CodeSandBox](https://codesandbox.io) that work well for the purposes of this course.

 If you know some other good and easy to use services for hosting NodeJS, please let us know!